PhilTKamp/local-rag-workshop/README.md

 # Clean up

 Outside of the cloned repo, this project creates a few extra lingering resources that you may wish to clean up after experimenting.
-The largest of these resources are the docker volumes used to provide persistence to the ollama and postgres containers, these store the database and models used by
+The largest of these resources are the docker volumes used to provide persistence to the ollama and postgres containers.
+These store the database and models used by
 Postgres and Ollama respectively.
 Additionally, Docker Desktop will keep the docker images for both Postgres and Ollama downloaded locally, though those are smaller in size.